Skip to Content

 Modern city buildings can be see from inside the palace grounds

-During the Japanese occupation, many buildings were destroyed to create space for Gyeongseoung Middle School and unfortunately, Gyeonghuigung Palace was reduced to half it’s original size.
+During the Japanese occupation, sadly many buildings were destroyed to create space for Gyeongseoung Middle School.
+Unfortunately, Gyeonghuigung Palace was then reduced to half it’s original size.
+After Korea’s liberation in 1946, Seoul High School was built and remained on the site until 1978.

 Gyeonghuigung Palace is located near the Seoul Museum of History and the Gyeonghuigung Annex Building of the Seoul Museum of Art.
-Here are the best subway stations for visiting Gyeonghuigung Palace:

 • Seodaemun Station (exit 4, line 5)